 Santa Monica Place

-The open-air Santa Monica Place offers dozens of specialty stores and a rooftop Dining Deck with ocean views and a variety of both casual and chef-driven restaurants.
-In Fall 2015, the shopping destination will also welcome an ArcLight Cinema featuring reserved seating, commercial-free movies and gourmet food.
+The open-air Santa Monica Place offers dozens of specialty stores and a rooftop Dining Deck with ocean views and a variety of both casual and chef-driven restaurants as well as an ArcLight Cinema featuring reserved seating, commercial-free movies and gourmet food.

 Just two blocks from the beach, Main Street offers chic clothing and design stores, art galleries and a weekly farmers’ market just two blocks from the ocean, as well as the Santa Monica Walk-In Visitor Information Center, all where many locals can be spotted walking their dogs, sipping coffee or gearing up for a surf session.